invertedlabs/sotacat-pcb/README.md

 v0.2 was a very quick turn PCB that translated AB6D's schematic to a PCB. v0.2 has some issues, notably that the TRRS R2 and Shield pins need to be tied together for working serial, and EFUSEs need to be set on the XIAO ESP32-C3 to limit the debug output on the pin used for KXx serial communications.
 With these changes, the device is very functional.

+# Warranties (and lack thereof)

+No warranties are expressed or implied by Jutin McAllister or InvertedLabs, LLC for the hardware in this repository.
+All files and information are provided as is, with all faults, and may not be suitable for any purpose.
+While a best-faith effort has been taken to test these designs, they may cause damage to connected equipement.
+Some designs may be untested, and may not work as provided.
+Lithium batteries are inherently dangerous and may cause personal injury and/or damage to property, even when used correctly.
+Always monitor batteries during use, and store safely per the battery manufacturer's recommendations.
+Proceed with caution, use at your own risk.